FmStudios-MC/FmStudios-Site/src/content/news/current-situation.md

 I'll be working on “Create Unbound,” but don't expect anything mind-blowing.
 There will be a community server again.
 However, the modpack's features won't be anything special.
 Quests probably won't be included either, or if they are, they'll be half-hearted.

-I also plan to work on other projects besides Minecraft—useful programs and other stuff.
+I also plan to work on other projects besides Minecraft.
+Like useful programs and other stuff.
 I hope you can understand, and if not, I’m sorry.
 There’s no release date for “Create Ubound” yet, but I’m aiming for the third quarter of 2026.